BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: Problem Statement

 A Bayesian framework can be applied to identify and estimate the uncertainty of the systems (\ref{eq:system}), or specifically, we aim to infer the posterior distribution of $\mathbf{\Xi}$.
 Let $p(\mathbf{\Xi})$ denote the prior distribution and $p(\mathbf{U}|\mathbf{\Xi})$ the likelihood of the observed data $\mathbf{U}$ given the system parameterized by $\mathbf{\Xi}$.
-Following the Bayes formula, the posterior distribution of $\mathbf{\Xi}$ given the $N$ collected data snapshots $ \mathbf{U}$ is: where the term $\mathbf{\Sigma}$ encompasses additional parameters of the probabilistic model, including variables such as the standard deviation associated with the random noise term.
-The computation of the posterior distribution (Equation (\ref{eq:posterior})) typically presents analytical intractability.
+Following the Bayes formula, the posterior distribution of $\mathbf{\Xi}$ given the $N$ collected data snapshots $ \mathbf{U}$ is:

+where $p(\mathbf{u}(t_i) | \mathbf{\Xi})$ denotes the likelihood for a single observation.
+The computation of the posterior distribution $p(\mathbf{\Xi} | \mathbf{U})$ typically presents analytical intractability.
 In such cases, sampling-based approaches, such as Markov Chain Monte Carlo (MCMC) methods, provide a viable solution.
 The approximated posterior distribution enables model reconstructions and trajectory forecasts given observational data, allowing quantitative uncertainty assessment of model coefficients and predicted trajectories.

 Within the Bayesian framework, it necessitates a prior distribution $p(\mathbf{\Xi})$ that promotes sparsity while robustly handling coefficients of varying magnitudes.
-The Regularized Horseshoe prior \citep{Piironen_2017} is particularly well-suited for this task, as it combines strong shrinkage for irrelevant coefficients with controlled regularization for significant ones—avoiding over-shrinkage of true signals common in standard sparsity priors.
-To adopt this, we first assign each coefficient $\beta_i$ a local shrinkage parameter $\tilde{\lambda}_i$, which determines how strongly it is shrunk toward zero:
+A variety of sparsity-promoting priors have been developed, such as the Laplace (Lasso) prior \citep{gelman2013bayesian}, the spike-and-slab prior \citep{ishwaran2005spike}, or the more flexible Regularized Horseshoe prior \citep{Piironen_2017}.
+These priors apply shrinkage to irrelevant coefficients while preserving the magnitude of important ones, thereby balancing parsimony and robustness.
+In particular, the Regularized Horseshoe prior is particularly well-suited for identifying parsimonious dynamical systems, as it combines strong shrinkage for irrelevant coefficients with controlled regularization for significant one; moreover, it avoids the over-shrinkage problem by allowing significant coefficients to escape toward a slab component \citep{hirsh2022sparsifying}.